 Read More: Greatest Short Films of All Time

 6. Dead Ringers (1988)

 One of the masters of horror, David Cronenberg, is someone who loves to screw the humanity in people.
-His cinema is about the physical embodiment of the human fear.
+His cinema is about the physical embodiment of human fear.
 In his world, there is a frightening indistinguishability between the real and the unreal.
-‘Dead Ringers’ tells the story of twin gynaecologists whose relationship begins to deteriorate over a woman.
+‘Dead Ringers’ tells the story of twin gynecologists whose relationship begins to deteriorate over a woman.
 It’s a sordid tale of dual identity and the feeling of losing one’s identity out to the other.
 ‘Dead Ringers’ is probably Cronenberg’s thematically richest film as he explores the twins’ psyche, delving into the madness that consumes them inside.

 Read More: Most Colorful Movies of All Time

 ‘Under the Skin’ is, without a doubt, one of the most fascinating films to have come out this decade.
 Featuring a career-best performance by Scarlett Johansson, it follows an otherworldly woman who lures lonely men into her van.
 Scarlett’s character has no touch with the human world and lacks any kind of emotions.
 Her struggle with identity and sense of belonging to this world makes way for a searing tale of self-discovery.
 Her constant interaction with human beings begins to question her identity and existence in this world.
 It’s deeply affecting, haunting, and intellectually stimulating.